 E. Reporting Violations

 All suspected violations must be reported immediately to the proper authorities.
-For alleged student violations, contact the Office of Student Conduct and Civility Education.
+For alleged student violations, contact the Office of Student Accountability and Restorative Practices.
 For faculty and staff, contact your immediate supervisor.
 For all others, contact the Office of Technology Services Information Security.

 Additionally, violations can be reported to SpeakTU at https://www.towson.edu/counsel/ethics-compliance-violations.html a 24-hour / 7 day a week hotline.